Regulatory & Legal

 The perfect resource for an understandable summary of the regulatory, medical, administrative and legal problems arising from a challenge to the delivery, non-delivery or questionable delivery of healthcare services or implementation of school safety policies or procedures.

-In the 642 pages of Legal Resource for School Health Services, you’ll find the latest research on such vital school health legal issues as:
+On the flash drive of Legal Resource for School Health Services, you’ll find research on such vital school health legal issues as:

 • Section 504/IDEA